 Here’s a survival scenario learning exercise.
 You’re aware there is a storm watch with potential twisters, and you’re keeping a lookout.

-That’s where the knowledge part of your wilderness survival gear comes in.
-Instead of drawing a blank about what to do next, remember this advice from the FEMA.
-These suggestions are part of your survival kit, and will give you an idea of how to respond.
+Instead of drawing a blank about what to do, remember this advice from the FEMA.
+These suggestions are part of your survival mindset and help you feel confident on how to respond.

 Avoid halls that open to the outside, or any places with free-span ceiling that could collapse such as an auditorium or gym.